mateus-vicente/100upet-hugo-pages/content/page/screenshots.md

 ## The Simulation Interface

 Below is a short screencast of a typical simulation run with a full beam telescope and a device under test (DUT).
-The run is configured to produce 200 events and the logging level is set to `log_level = STATUS` to only print messages about the simulation progress.
+The run is configured to produce 10000 events and the logging level is set to `log_level = WARNING` to only print messages about the simulation progress.

-<script src="https://asciinema.org/a/183204.js" id="asciicast-183204" async></script>
+<script id="asciicast-DCAeureY0V4GNXlPccx7865hY" src="https://asciinema.org/a/DCAeureY0V4GNXlPccx7865hY.js" async></script>

 ## Event Displays